Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

 those flags.
 The list of flags are:

 - ``ATTEST_INCLUDE_OPTIONAL_CLAIMS``: Include also the optional claims to the attestation token.
-Default value: ON.
+Default value: ON in base configure and profile large while OFF in profile small and medium.
 - ``ATTEST_INCLUDE_COSE_KEY_ID``: COSE key-id is an optional field in the COSE unprotected header.
 Key-id is calculated and added to the COSE header based on the value of this flag.
 Default value: OFF.